pikvm/pikvm/README.md

 * **Keyboard and mouse**
   The mouse works directly in the browser.
 And the keyboard emulator supports displaying the key LEDs state.
 * **Mass Storage Drive**
-  On the Raspberry Pi 4 and Zero Pi-KVM can emulate virtual CD-ROM or Flash Drive.
-You can upload a live ISO or drive image and boot your server from it.
+  On the Raspberry Pi 4 and Zero Pi-KVM can emulate the virtual CD-ROM or Flash Drive.
+You can upload a live image and boot your server from it.
 * **Power management**
-  With a very simple circuit that can be assembled on a breadboard you can control the power of your server using the buttons and ATX LEDs on the motherboard.
+  With a very simple circuit that can be assembled on a breadboard you can control the power of your server using the ATX buttons on the motherboard.
 * **Authorization**
   You can put Pi-KVM on the Internet and be sure that no one will get access to your server without permission.
 SSL encryption protects your traffic from being intercepted by third parties.
 * **Local monitoring**
-  The system monitors the health of the Raspberry Pi and will tell you if it's too hot or not enough power.
+  The system monitors the health of the Raspberry Pi board and will tell you if it's too hot or not enough power.

 ## Production-ready
 * **Linux-based embedded OS**
   The Pi-KVM OS is based on [Arch Linux ARM](https://archlinuxarm.org).
 It can be customized for any needs.
-You can use thousands of binary packages that have already been built, our own repository, and [AUR](https://aur.archlinux.org).
+You can use thousands of pre-built binary packages.
 Update with a single command!
 * **Read-only filesystem**
   By default, the OS runs in read-only mode, as an embedded system should.
 You don't have to worry about the memory card being damaged due to a sudden power outage.
 * **VNC server**
-  The managed server can be accessed using a regular VNC client that supports JPEG compression.
+  The managed server and its BIOS can be accessed using a regular VNC client that supports JPEG compression.
 * **IPMI BMC**
-  Use `ipmitool`, `ipmiutil` or any thing in your network infrastructure that supports IPMI to monitor and manage server's power.
+  Use `ipmitool`, `ipmiutil` or any thing in your network infrastructure that supports IPMI to monitor and manage the server's power.
 * **Extensible authorization methods**
   Multiple Pi-KVMs can be configured to use a [common authorization service](https://github.com/pikvm/kvmd-auth-server).
-You can also use PAM and its rich authorization mechanisms to integrate Pi-KVM into your existing infrastructure.
+You can also use PAM and its rich authorization mechanisms to integrate Pi-KVM into your existing auth infrastructure.
 * **Macro scripts**
-  If you need to perform repetitive actions on your server (or on different servers), you can record the macro and then play it back many times.
+  If you need to perform repetitive actions on your server (or on different servers), you can record the keyboard & mouse actions macro and then play it back many times.

 ## 100% Open Source
 * **GPL**